jhoukem/Chat/README.md

 A simple client/server chat application written in C.

 ## Installation guide
-The project rely on ncurses librairy so if you don't have it installed on your system, do so by typing:
+The project rely on ncurses library so if you don't have it installed on your system, do so by typing:
 `$ sudo apt-get install libncurses-dev`

 Then simply compile the sources: